 BOATS to Apo Island

-Once in the Malatapay Market, just head strait to the beach.
-A lot of barkers will be offering you a tour to the Island.
+Once at the Malatapay Market, just head straight to the beach.
+A lot of barkers will be offering you a tour on the Island.
 They pretty much offer the same price, depending on how may you are.
 Php 2,000, good for 4 and Php 3,000 for 8 persons.
 The boat ride will take between 40 minutes to one hour depending on the boat and the water conditions.

 When we were there, it was kind of windy, so the boat ride was an adventure.
 I almost had a heart attack!
 The waves were so big that I really thought that we were not going to make it.
 Good thing that the captain of the boat really knows what he was doing and I guess he's got experience.
 Apparently, that's really a norm when crossing the sea to Apo Island since it's an open sea.
 But, it was one hell of a ride!!!